gvwilson/teachtogether.tech/_chapters_en/motivation.md

 [[Coom2012](#CITE),[Burg2015](#CITE)] are good guides to visual design for accessibility.
 Their recommendations include:

-- **Format documents with actual headings and other landmarks,** rather than just changing font sizes and styles.
+Format documents with actual headings and other landmarks, : rather than just changing font sizes and styles.

-- **Avoid using color alone to convey meaning in text or graphics:** use color plus cross-hatching or colors that are noticeably different in grayscale.
+Avoid using color alone to convey meaning in text or graphics:
+: use color plus cross-hatching or colors that are noticeably different in grayscale.

+Remove all unnecessary elements
-- **Remove all unnecessary elements** rather than just making them invisible, because screen readers will still often say them aloud.
+: rather than just making them invisible, because screen readers will still often say them aloud.

+Allow self-pacing and repetition
-- **Allow self-pacing and repetition** for people with reading or hearing issues.
+: for people with reading or hearing issues.

-- **Include narration of on-screen action** in videos.
+Include narration of on-screen action
+: in videos.

 ### Conduct Revisited